Electronic Journal from Sakyadhita USA

 Submissions are invited on diverse topics related to women and Buddhist practice in the U.S.A.
 Please email your article proposal to the address below.
 The editors will reply to your proposal within a few days.

 Typically, articles should be 1000 to 1500 words, but longer articles up to 2000 words on important topics may be accepted.
 We use the Chicago Style Guide.
 Authors retain all copyrights.
 Please include a short bio and photo with the article.
-Issues are now published 3 times per year: in February, June and October.
+Issues are now published 2 times per year: in late Winter and late Fall.
 Completed articles should be emailed at least 3 weeks before the 1st day of the publication month.
 Editors reserve the right to edit submitted articles for minor corrections but will contact the author about issues of syntax or clarity.

 Email proposals and submissions to firstname.lastname@example.org